+- 2.1 Our taught curriculum broadly follows and, at times, goes beyond the National Curriculum at KS1,2,3,4 and is formally assessed at the end of KS2 by GL assessments, at KS4 by GCSEs and at the end of KS5 by A levels.
+The details of which exam boards are used at GCSE and A level by our different subjects can be found in the individual subject information section on our website.
+Our students also take GL summative assessments at the end of years 1-6; 7-9 in English and Mathematics. - 2.2 Students entering the school in years 7-9 take the CAT4 baseline test in September in their year of entry; all students take the CAT4 baseline test at the start of years 3, 5 and 10.
+Students entering the Sixth Form will take the CAT4 baseline test.
 The outcomes of all tests are shared with students and parents as part of informed discussions about a student's potential.
-They are also used to make sure that the curriculum offer is individualised to need.

-- 2.3 Time awarded to each subject in each year group is visually explained in the curriculum model in appendix 1. - 2.4 Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and lesson plans can be found in the curriculum maps for each subject in the school's shared drive. - 2.5 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all students are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.
+They are used to make sure that the curriculum offer is individualised to need. - 2.3 Time awarded to each subject in each year group is visually explained in the curriculum model in appendix 1. - 2.4 Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and lesson plans can be found in the school's shared drive. - 2.5 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all students are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.